 An important goal of TEFL teaching is to keep students talking, getting them to practice new words and reinforce those they’ve learned.
 A simple tactic for doing this is asking questions about what they have, whether it be a drawing, a book, or a toy.
 However many teachers, myself included, often fall into a rut … Continue reading TEFL TIPS #5 – Asking the right questions.

 Being born and raised in Wales, different languages have always been present in my day to day life.
-That sounds a lot more exotic than it actually is; everyone in Wales is required to study Welsh until he/she finishes school, so basically, I always had that in addition to the standard French and German lessons … Continue reading Learning Korean (Hangul)
+That sounds a lot more exotic than it actually is!
+Everyone in Wales is required to learn Welsh until he/she finishes school, so basically, I always had to study that in addition to the standard French and … Continue reading Learning Korean (Hangul)